Free XML URL Decoder Online

 Can I also URL encode XML with this tool?

-Yes — click the Toggle button to switch to encode mode.
+Yes — click the Toggle button to switch to encode mode, or visit XML URL Encode directly.

 Does the tool validate the decoded XML?